Leaving a legacy

 Why do we need your help?

-As a charity we do not receive public subsidy for our general work and so we depend on grants, legacies and our own income generation though admissions and our commercial activities.
+As an independent museum and charity we do not receive public subsidy for our general work and so we depend on grants, legacies and our own income generation, though admissions and our commercial activities.

 We need legacies to:

 - Maintain our historic buildings.
 None of them can be sold or mortgaged so they are in our care forever.